 Local tip: In Braga, be sure to check out the Bom Jesus Do Monte, a gorgeous baroque church just on the outskirts of the city.

 Coimbra has a lively student population, which makes it a little more youthful than Braga or Porto.
-As such, locals say that Coimbra is a fantastic place for young travelers (or solo travelers) to go out at night and meet people.
+As such, locals say that Coimbra is a fantastic place for young travelers (and young-at-heart travelers) to go out at night and meet people.

 There’s more to Portugal than the coast!
 Serra da Estrela is Portugal’s highest mountain range.
 Locals say it's a spectacular place to stay if you’re up for a rugged outdoor adventure.
 They tell us you can go hiking or biking through the peaks to see some stunning views and even go skiing in the winter.